Iakoba Italeli

 Sir Iakoba Taeia Italeli GCMG is a Tuvaluan politician who was the governor-general of Tuvalu from 16 April 2010, until 22 August 2019, when he resigned to contest in the 2019 general election.
+He was not successful in that election, however he was elected as a member of parliament in the 2024 Tuvaluan general election.

 He is also a former attorney general of Tuvalu who served from 2002 to 2006.
 He was the chancellor of the University of the South Pacific from July 2014 to June 2015.

 In 2022 Italeli ran as Tuvalu's candidate to be the next Commonwealth Secretary-General.
 The aim was to fill the potential vacancy created if incumbent Patricia Scotland were to be prematurely disendorsed by a majority of member states, and to institute a pro-climate action agenda for the entire Commonwealth.
 At CHOGM 2022 in Kigali, Rwanda, Italeli withdraw after an initial straw poll the votes were ultimately spit between Jamaican candidate Kamina Johnson Smith and Lady Scotland, who was victorious and stayed on as Secretary-General.

 Career

 Prior to entering politics, Italeli served in the Tuvaluan police force for two decades.
 He worked his way up from constable to deputy commissioner.

 In 2001, Italeli graduated from the International Maritime Law Institute at the University of Malta.
 He was appointed as acting Attorney General in 2002, a position kept until 2006.

+First term in parliament

 Italeli ran for public office for the first time in the Tuvaluan general election in 2006.
 He won the election, and became the representative of the Nui district in the Parliament of Tuvalu, a position kept for 4 more years.
 He also served as the Minister of Education, Sports and Health, in the government of the Prime Minister, Apisai Ielemia.
 He remained as minister until 2010 when he was appointed as governor-general.

-He was appointed to the Most Distinguished Order of Saint Michael and Saint George as a Knight Grand Cross (GCMG) on 21 June 2010.

-Constituency background

 Italeli was elected to represent Nui in the Parliament of Tuvalu on a non-partisan basis; this lack of alignment is not unusual in the politics of Tuvalu; unusually for Tuvalu, Italeli represented a constituency where trilingualism is a feature, since many inhabitants of Nui originate from Kiribati, and thus speak Gilbertese, in addition to Tuvaluan and English, the fluency of which varies among local people.

-His younger brother, Isaia Italeli, was elected to Parliament, also as MP for Nui, in the September 2010 general election, and subsequently became Speaker, then Minister for Works and Natural Resources.
+His younger brother, Isaia Italeli, was elected to Parliament, also as MP for Nui, in the September 2010 general election, and subsequently became Speaker, then Minister for Works and Natural Resources in the Telavi Ministry.